-McSally says a superior officer raped her when in Air Force
+McSally says in Senate hearing she was raped in Air Force

 The senator told The Wall Street Journal last year that she had been sexually abused as a teenager by her high school track coach.
 She said the coach took advantage of her through “emotional manipulation” because her father had died.
 He denied the allegations.

 McSally served in the Air Force from 1988 until 2010 and rose to the rank of colonel before entering politics.
 She deployed six times to the Middle East and Afghanistan, flying 325 combat hours and earning a Bronze Star and six air medals.
-She was also the first woman to command a fighter squadron.
+She was the first woman to command a fighter squadron.

 McSally, who had worked as a national security aide for Sen. Jon Kyl, R-Ariz., was elected to the House in 2014 and served two terms.